dexlan-dev/Cube-Singleplayer/README.md

 * "game.exe" and "Game222.cpp" have SFML lib
 * you can create your self mod with this game

-## created with dexlan-dev do not copiright.
+## created by dexlan-dev do not copyright.